> Home-Selling Checklist: Important Steps at Every Stage of the Process

 Ask for feedback

-Don’t be afraid to ask what feedback your agent has received from buyers’ agents, or what thoughts they might have on the best strategy to get you to closing!
+Don’t be afraid to ask what feedback your agent has received from buyers’ agents or what thoughts they might have on the best strategy to get you to closing!
 If you didn’t take on repairs and/or home improvements, and it’s been a couple of weeks, you may even want to consider taking your property off the market to make some updates.

 Now, let’s fast forward a bit and imagine you’ve received a great offer on your house.
+Here are the final tasks to round out your home-selling checklist.

 Tackle punch-list repairs after the home inspection

-Get ready for the final walkthrough
+Get ready for the final walk-through

 Before the buyer does their last walkthrough of your home: